cassiebuhler/cassiebuhler.github.io/_pages/teaching.md

 ---

-I have taught and assisted dozens of classes in the Decision Sciences & MIS Department at Drexel University.
+I taught and assisted dozens of classes in the Decision Sciences & MIS Department at Drexel University.

-I aim to demystify STEM topics (e.g. coding) by providing a safe environment to make mistakes and ask questions.
-My goal isn't to push students to become statisticians or data scientists.
-Rather, I strive to equip students with more tools to navigate their careers in our data-abundant world.

 ## Instructor